Marc-Bernard-Tools/ABAP-Strust/README.md

 ## Usage

-Example of creating, updating, or removing a certificate using class `zcl_strust`.
+Example of creating, updating, or removing a certificate using class `zcl_strust2`.

 ```abap
 CONSTANTS: